xxmichibxx/Batch-CIA-3DS-Decryptor-Redux/README.md

 ## Redux Features
 * Improved error handling.
 Invalid CIAs, already decrypted and TWL CIAs will be detected.
 * Improved script logging.
 Logging title, title version.
 Check programlog.txt for more details in the log folder.
-* Proper CIA versioning, Decrypted files will use the same version as the source file.
+* Proper CIA versioning.
+Decrypted files will use the same version as the source file.
 No more version 0 for update CIAs.
 * Fix for CIA Demo titles and System titles
 * Updated CTRTool to v1.1.1-X64
 * Updated makerom.exe to v0.18.4